qienhuang/F-I-T/docs/core/renormalization_lens.md

 $$

-But “level-aware” can still be read as a reminder (“don’t confuse levels”), while leaving a structural gap:
+But â€œlevel-awareâ€ can still be read as a reminder (â€œdonâ€™t confuse levelsâ€), while leaving a structural gap:

 - What is the relationship between levels?
 - When two levels disagree, is it a real multiscale phenomenon, or an estimator artifact?